goltaraya/RockPaperScissorsGame/README.txt

-This little game was made as a result of a final project of the fourth day bootcamp of python.
+This little game was made as a result of the final project of the fourth day bootcamp of python.

 The bootcamp takes 100 days.
 At the end of each day there's a final project.